Skip to main content

 8. Challenging Racism and Discrimination Through Education

-To strengthen measures against discrimination in access to, and enjoyment of, all forms of education; and to promote the provision of education in mutual tolerance and understanding, and intercultural dialogue.
+To strengthen measures against discrimination concerning access to and enjoyment of all forms of education, and to promote the provision of education based on mutual tolerance and understanding, and intercultural dialogue.

-• To develop teaching material (textbooks, guides, audiovisual or multimedia documentation, kits) on mutual tolerance, respect of human dignity, peaceful coexistence and intercultural dialogue that can contribute to enhancement of the ability of pupils, teachers and trainers to operate in a multiethnic, multicultural and intercultural environment and to deal with the pressures and opportunities of such diversity.
+• To develop teaching material (textbooks, guides, audio-visual or multimedia documentation, kits) on mutual tolerance, respect of human dignity, peaceful coexistence and intercultural dialogue that is suited to strengthen the ability of pupils, teachers and trainers to operate in a multi-ethnic, multicultural and intercultural environment and to deal with the pressures and opportunities of such diversity.

 Resources